WEA Sydney: Classrooms

-There is also a lending library, with almost 13,000 books, tapes and periodicals, leading to an annual borrowing pattern of 4,000 items (2017).

 Governance

 WEA Sydney is a non-profit company governed democratically by an elected board of honorary office bearers and an executive director (non-voting).
 The board meets monthly and provides reports to a monthly council meeting which consists of elected volunteer Representatives of Students and Tutors, Representatives of Individual Members of the Association and of Affiliated Organisations, and Life Members.
 Fee income for 2017 was $1,972,641, with 48% of total fees and 37% of total income coming from language teaching, followed by the contribution of the WEA's core program of Humanities.
 Total income for 2017 was $2,586,362, with a trading/operating surplus of $166,265.
 In 2004 the New South Wales Department of Education and Training cut funding for the WEA and other adult and community education providers; it now receives no government funding, with its chief income sources being course fees, property income, and donations.